aaronjones111/prebellico/README.md

 Want to understand the environment your tending?

-Prebellico has the ability to process PCAP files (with a maximum SNAPLEN of 262144 bytes) prior, during, or after an engagement.
-This is useful for things like processing historical data obtained elsewhere or for scope validation purposes prior to engagement kickoff.
+Prebellico has the ability to process PCAP files (with a maximum SNAPLEN of 262144 bytes) prior to, during, or after an engagement.

+This can be used for processing historical data obtained elsewhere or for scope validation purposes prior to engagement kickoff.
 You can also merge this data during the engagement by copying the database over and specifying the database and log file at launch time, if so desired.

-Prebellico - Because there is no patch for 100% passive reconnaissance.
+#### Prebellico - Because there is no patch for 100% passive reconnaissance.